Coffei/insectoids/README.md

 First a disclaimer, I am NOT a doctor, nor have I discussed this app with one.
 However, this game uses basic principles that are used in professional optometric games.
 Unfortunately, these games are not available for purchase or are quite expensive, so I decided to write something similar.

+## Credits

+The graphics were found and downloaded from [Open Game Art](https://opengameart.org).
+Namely I would like to thank https://bevouliin.com/ for sharing his/her awesome work online for free.